OleHolmNielsen/Niflheim_system/Slurm_installation.rst

 On RHEL and CentOS the logrotate_ configuration files are in the ``/etc/logrotate.d/`` directory.

 Manual configuration is required because the SchedMD_ RPM files do not contain the logrotate setup, see bug_3904_ and bug_2215_ and bug_4393_.
-See also the section *LOGGING* at the end of the slurm.conf_ page with an example logrotate script (please note that the SIGUSR2 signal applies to 17.11 and newer).
+See also the section *LOGGING* at the end of the slurm.conf_ page with an example logrotate script.

 First install the relevant RPM::